There's no denying the raw power of social media.

 Rather than look at the phone itself as a distraction + how we can get rid of it, let's reframe:

-The phone exists...so what apps can students turn to to manage potential distraction?
+The phone exists...so what apps can students turn to in order to manage potential distraction?

 As one solution, having students actively analyze their consumption stats is one way of helping them understand where they spend their time, be that on social media or otherwise.